docsforadobe/after-effects-scripting-guide/docs/general/project.md

 Setting values other than 2.2 or 2.4 will cause a scripting error.

+!!! tip
-?> **Note:** When the project's color working space is set, the working gamma value is ignored by After Effects.
+    When the project's color working space is set, the working gamma value is ignored by After Effects.

 #### Type